Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: MATERIALS AND METHODS

 \subsubsection{Probability Density Function}

 We start from the signal form of the main text, \ie{} $S =\base + \amp \cos (\phi_0 + \theta_\offset)$, where $\amp$ is a constant amplitude, $\phi_0$ is a (potentially fluctuating) phase that is used to scan a fringe, $\theta_\offset$ is a fixed phase, and $\base$ is a normally distributed random variable describing baseline fluctuations.
-We use a linear scan with a fine step size to scan $\phi_0$ in our experiment, such that even in the phase-stable setting using a uniform phase distribution with support $[0, 2\pi)$ is a good approximation, which (ironically) improves if phase fluctuations are relevant.
-Otherwise, one has to adapt for the underlying PDF of the phase scan.
-Consequently, the resulting PDF of the amplitude is~\cite{chattamvelli:2021:arcsine}